komsan-k/model-answers-to-chapter-exercise/chapter-7/README.md

-# ✅ Model Answers for Chapter 7 – FPGA Architecture and Resources
+# Model Answers for Chapter 7

 ---